Natural Resources Council of Maine: Notable members

 Angus King, US Senator from Maine 2012–present, worked as NRCM's primary legislative lobbyist for a number of years in the 1970s.

 Jon Hinck, former member of the Maine House of Representatives, contributing founder of Greenpeace U.S.A., and former member of the Portland, Maine city council, acted as staff attorney for the Natural Resources Council of Maine from 2003 to 2006.
 Hinck's work was vital in the passage of the landmark 2004 electronic waste law, requiring manufacturers for the first time to take responsibility for environmentally sound recycling of certain kinds of electronics, like computers and televisions.

 Bruce Poliquin, US House of Representatives from Maine's 2nd Congressional District 2014–2019, is a former NRCM board member.

 Chellie Pingree, US House of Representatives from Maine's 1st Congressional District 2008–present, is a member of NRCM's National Advisory Board.

-Brownie Carson, Maine State Senator from 2016–2020, acted as the Executive Director of the Natural Resources Council of Maine from 1984-2011.
+Brownie Carson, Maine State Senator from 2016 to 2020, acted as the executive director of the Natural Resources Council of Maine from 1984 to 2011.
 Carson is widely considered as one of the leading voices on conservation and environmental issues in Maine and the Northeast.
 Former United States Senator Olympia Snowe called him, 'one of the principal architects of the Maine Environmental Movement."
 He was awarded the EPA's Lifetime Achievement Award in 2011.

 Leon Gorman, former president and chairman of the board of L.L.
 Bean and grandson of L.L.
 Bean founder Leon Leonwood Bean, was a member of the Natural Resources Council of Maine's National Advisory Board.

 George J. Mitchell, former United States Senator/Senate Majority Leader and United States Special Envoy to Northern Ireland, presented the keynote speech at the Natural Resources Council of Maine's 2011 Annual Meeting.
 Senator Mitchell addressed a number of different issues, including political gridlock in Washington D.C., the success of the Clean Water Act, and the need to keep working to find solutions to the challenges posed by Climate Change.